lcrawlab/mvMAPIT/README.md

 This R package is a generalization of the [MAPIT implementation](https://github.com/lorinanthony/MAPIT) by Crawford et al. (2017)[^1] for any number of traits as described by Stamp et al. (2023)[^2].
+The univariate MAPIT test for marginal epistasis is implemented as the special case of running multivariate MAPIT with a single trait.

 mvMAPIT is implemented as a set of R and C++ routines, which can be carried out within an R environment.